sharon-chiang/Statistics-Epilepsy-Book/README.md

 The book is available from Amazon here: https://a.co/d/eDfuxuO

-## To make a change to the code:
+## To propose changes to the code for any chapter:
 1. Get your copy of this repository:

    ```
    git clone https://github.com/sharon-chiang/Statistics-Epilepsy-Book.git
    ```
 2. Change the file you wish and commit it to the repository.

 3. Push your change back to the repository via a pull request.